Glockenspiel/Fibers4U/README.md

   //assume we have a class named Person
   Person *a = new Person();

-  //create a task suing a binded function which takes a string argument Task<string> *task = new Task<string>(std::bind(&Person:setName, a));
+  //create a task using a binded function which takes a string argument Task<string> *task = new Task<string>(std::bind(&Person:setName, a));
   string name = "John";
   taskArg->setArgs(name);